intake/akimbo-ip/README.md

 -----

-- IPv4 addresses are (fixed) length 4 bytestrings, but can be represented by any 4-bye value, e.g., uint32
+- IPv4 addresses are (fixed) length 4 bytestrings, but can be represented by any 4-bye value, e.g., uint32 or fixed-4-length list of uint8
-- IPv6 addresses are (fixed) length 16 bytestrings
+- IPv6 addresses are (fixed) length 16 bytestrings or fixed-16-length list
+  of uint8
-- Networks are records with an IPv4 or IPv6 field (nominally "address") and a uint8 field for the prefix length (nominally "prefix")
+- Networks are records with an IPv4 or IPv6 field (nominally "address") and a uint8 field for the prefix length (nominally "prefix").
+The field names can be overidden.

 We can convert between hostmasks, netmasks and prefix lengths.

-Some methods
+Some methods require composite types like list-of-addresses, see the individual docstrings.

+As with the normal functioning of akimbo, you can indicate which parts of a nested structure should be with the `where=` kwargs to any method.

 Usage
 -----